Counselor Salary Guide By Region & Specialization

 Those interested in becoming a licensed mental health counselor (LMHC) must first complete a master’s or doctorate in counseling.
 Many states maintain a list of approved schools that have demonstrated compliance with state and national requirements for professional standards.

-Prospective LHMCs must also complete a practicum and internship element before applying to sit for the National Counseling Exam (NCE).
+Prospective LHMCs must also complete a practicum and internship element before applying to sit for the National Counselor Exam (NCE).
 This exam is administered by the National Board of Certified Counselors (NBCC).
 It is an important step in applying for national certification through the NBCC to work as a National Certified Counselor (NCC).

 LHMCs may also apply for specialty certificates through the NBCC, such as a Certified Clinical Mental Health Counselor (CCMHC).
 After passing the NCE and meeting NCC requirements for certification, prospective counselors may apply to work as an LHMC through the state.
 Always check with state licensing boards to learn more about their requirements.
 These requirements commonly vary from state to state and may even include what types of degrees you must have.
 Be sure to check prior to applying to an approved master’s degree program.